LiamDruckman/COMP1911-Tutorial/README.md

 int number;
 ```

-However, this leaves the variable uninitialised which can be dangerous if we try to access it.
+However, this leaves the variable uninitialised (without any value assigned to it) which can be problematic if we try to use it.
 This can cause issues in our programs so we try to always give it a default value of some sort, usually 0 but that is simply convention and your needs may change.
 ```C
 int number = 0;
 ```
 ### Char

-This is the next most common data type in C and again as the name suggests it stores characters.
+This is the next most common data type in C, and again, as the name suggests, it stores characters.
 It can be any one of the characters defined by the [American Standard Code for Information Interchange](https://www.ascii-code.com/) (ASCII).
 If you ever want to have a look at it just type "ascii" in your terminal.

 We declare a char in the same way we declare an int but we would usually take a different default value which varies greatly:
 ```C